Onion Tomato Chutney Recipe (South Indian Style)

 Variations

-With Pudina – You can add ยผ cup of fresh mint leaves to this spicy chutney recipe.
+With Pudina – Add ยผ cup of fresh mint leaves to this spicy chutney recipe.

-With Curry Leaves – Add a handful of curry leaves to make a nice variation.
+With Curry Leaves: Add a handful of curry leaves for a nice variation.

 With Peanuts – For a variation, make this red chutney with peanuts.
 Roast ยผ cup raw peanuts in a little oil before adding them to the recipe.